-I lost control of my body for nearly nine years.
+I lost control of my body for nearly ten years.
 And I finally gained it back.

 It all started when my body started rejecting food I had been eating comfortably for 20 years of my life.

 I lived with it thinking there was nothing I could do.
 It got worse.

 I looked to the outside for help; three doctors, within four years, resulted in minor short-term improvements but no one knew what was wrong.

 Why couldn’t I just be like everyone else?
 Why did I have to be the one making seven substitutions to meals at restaurants?
 Why did I have to be the one to call ahead to parties to find out what foods would be served just so I could determine if I had to eat before I arrived?
 Why did I have to feel broken all of the time?

 I was pissed off.
 I had no time for anything I wanted to do and I felt like crap.
 Having a life outside of work, where I could have time to myself and take care of my body, seemed impossible.

 At this point, I had lived with pain for about six years and wanted to give up.
 I was exhausted, frustrated, and hopeless.

 But I wouldn’t let it go.
 I knew it wasn’t right.
 I knew that I could overcome my issues.
 I refused to live a second-rate existence.